-The Company's Board of Auditors consists of one full-time auditor and two part-time auditors.
+In principle, the Company's Board of Auditors is held monthly, and consists of one full-time auditor and two part-time auditors.
 Yoshiaki Hoshino is a full-time auditor and Manabu Haruma and Atsushi Okura are outside auditors.
 Auditors attend Board of Directors meetings and have an established system for performing audits on all aspects of management, mainly focusing on accounting audits and operational audits.